Schema Markup Example

 • Advanced reporting with ROI tracking

-Best for: National brands, competitive industries, high-value keywords, established companies with growth goals
+Best for: national brands, competitive industries, high-value keywords, and established companies with aggressive growth goals.

 What's included: